xcart/xcart-docs/_pages/kb_en/payments/paypal/ppcp.md

 * No matter which payment method the buyer selects, all payments are received into one source, allowing for easy withdrawal and consolidated reporting.
 * PayPal badge in the storefront header (can be turned off).

 To use the new PPCP inetgration a merchant must have a PayPal Business Account.
-It is also possible to use existing PayPal accounts in case they are using first party credentials (API username, password, signature).
-All the merchants need to do for migration is click the same connect button as new merchants in PPCP payment method.
+It is also possible to use existing PayPal accounts in case they have first party credentials (API username, password, signature).
+All the existing merchants need to do for migration is click the same connect button as new merchants in PPCP payment method.